craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 JavaScript
 ----------

-The approach to upgrade JavaScript application will depend on how you first integrated your app with ICE.
+The approach to upgrade JavaScript applications will depend on how you first integrated your app with ICE.
 If you didn't have in-context editing on your app, head to :ref:`XB docs <xbJsApps>` to learn how to integrate.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^